NetBSD Documentation: Steps to connect via PPPoE (DSL)

 ifconfig ne0 up pppoectl -e ne0 pppoe0

 Now you need your authentication data.
 Most providers offer some documentation how that data has to be formatted for Linux users, as the windows software often plays tricks and ask for provider specific things.
-If you are using t-online, please see this side note.
 Enter the authentication data via a command like this (note that you may need to protect special characters from the shell by using single quotes):

 pppoectl pppoe0 myauthproto=pap 'myauthname=XXX' 'myauthsecret=YYY' hisauthproto=none